Skip to main content

 This requires some form of ‘distance’ equivalent to genetic relatedness for doing the clustering, which typically doesn’t exist—but how much of that is simply that practitioners in all other areas simply don’t think about this at all?
 And where there is no natural distance, it may be possible to synthesize a proxy one out of a lot of raw data and, using that as a ‘bar code’ or ‘fingerprint’, cluster individuals that way (cf. hash trick, k-NN/nearest-neighbor interpolation, compressed sensing).
 We have already seen imaginative applications of it in high-dimensional data like brain imaging or leaf spectral imaging, so perhaps there is far more that can be done:

 1. One could use Herculano-Houzel’s trick to easily turn ‘diet’ into a single homogenous sample: blenderize it!
-One could also try to reuse the Rincent trick of infrated photography.
+One could also try to reuse the Rincent trick of infrared photography.
 If those don’t work, feces may be acceptable individual-level samples, and if that doesn’t work, perhaps sewage samples?↩︎